shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 {: .question}

 ## Sub-step with **Search GUI**
-SearchGUI is a database-searching tool that comprises different search engines to match sample MS/MS spectra to known peptide sequences **(cite ref)**.
-In our analysis, we will use **(list search engines)** as search algorithms within SearchGUI for matching spectra from mass spectrometry data against peptides from the protein sequence database.
+SearchGUI is a database-searching tool that comprises different search engines to match sample MS/MS spectra to known peptide sequences.
+In our analysis, we will use X!Tandem and MS-GF+ as search algorithms within SearchGUI for matching spectra from mass spectrometry data against peptides from the protein sequence database.

 The SearchGUI tool will perform a database search based on the parameters we've set and will generate a file (called a SearchGUI archive file) that will serve as the input for the PeptideShaker tool.
-The SearchGUI archive file contains Peptide-Spectral Matches (PSMs), and PeptideShaker (**cite tool info**) is a post-processing software that will assess the confidence of the data.
+The SearchGUI archive file contains Peptide-Spectral Matches (PSMs), and PeptideShaker is a post-processing software that will assess the confidence of the data.
 PeptideShaker also infers the identities of proteins based on the matched peptide sequences, and users are able to visualize these outputs to interpret results.

 > <hands-on-title> Peptide discovery using SearchGUI </hands-on-title>
 >